Silversea Cruises’ Silver Nova is the first ship in its Project Evolution fleet of sustainable luxury oceanliners to run on hybrid fuel sources.

-Aiming for a summer 2023 launch, the luxury travel brand Silversea Cruises says it has achieved a cruise industry first: a hybrid ship that protects the oceanic destinations it serves.
+Aiming for a mid-August 2023 launch, the luxury travel brand Silversea Cruises says it has achieved a cruise industry first: a hybrid ship that protects the oceanic destinations it serves.
 The Silver Nova will be emissions-free in port, running on fuel cells and batteries and operating with liquefied natural gas as its main fuel source while at sea.

 “Our Nova class ships represent a significant investment in unprecedented technological solutions.
 They support our mission to preserve the planet without compromising on comfort or luxury,” Roberto Martinoli, President and CEO of Silversea Cruises, said in a statement.
 “Silver Nova is the manifestation of Silversea and Royal Caribbean Group’s long-term commitment to sustainability.”

 According to Silversea, the new hybrid technology will achieve a 40 percent overall reduction in its greenhouse gas emissions per double suite when compared to its previous Muse class of ships.

 Silversea says it has also begun construction on its second Nova-class ship, the Silver Ray.
 It’s expected to set sail in 2024.